open-xml-templating/docxtemplater/docs/source/faq.rst

 .. _`online react demo`: https://stackblitz.com/edit/react-docxtemplater-example?file=app.js

-You can use the following code :
+You can use the following code:

 .. code-block:: javascript